 The head of Customs and Border Protection on Wednesday said his agency was facing a humanitarian crisis at the southern border, as immigrant families are being held in a makeshift encampment under a bridge in El Paso, Texas, waiting to be processed by immigration officials.

 CBP Commissioner Kevin McAleenan, speaking Wednesday at a press conference in El Paso about a quarter mile from the encampment, said the situation has forced him to reassign 750 officers from nearby ports to the border with Mexico.
 The agents, he said, are needed to handle a projected record number of immigrant families apprehended in March.

 “That breaking point has arrived this week at our border.
 CBP is facing an unprecedented humanitarian crisis all along our southwest border,” McAleenan said.
 The comments echo his testimony in front of Congress two weeks ago.

-Reporters said the encampment, in a parking lot under the bridge, was holding “hundreds” of migrants.
-A border official told KVIA that the migrants are being given food, water, and medical evaluations at a tent under the bridge as they wait to be taken elsewhere for processing.
+Reporters said the encampment, in a parking lot under the bridge, was holding “hundreds” of immigrants.
+A border official told KVIA that the immigrants are being given food, water, and medical evaluations at a tent under the bridge as they wait to be taken elsewhere for processing.